m-tahamansoor/plant-disease-pridiction/README.md

-first we were using MobileNetV2 architechture of CNN which was giving train accuracy of 89% in second try we used EfficientNet_B3 which improve train accuracy to 91.88% and give validation accuracy of 97.10%
+first we were using MobileNetV2 architechture of CNN which was giving train accuracy of 89% in second try we used EfficientNet_B3 which improve train accuracy to 91.88% and give validation accuracy of 97.10% train ANN (MLP) with 20 epochs, giving accuracy of 69.50%